Mayflower line: History

 The War Department also had a munitions dump in Copperas Woods between Wrabness and Parkeston served by a spur which was situated on the north (river) side of the line just west of the point where the original alignment of the track to and Harwich Town had been changed when Parkeston was built.
 This spur was controlled by a signal box, named Primrose Box, reflecting the profusion of primroses which grew lineside in the area.

 In 1948 following nationalisation the line became part of British Railways Eastern Region.

 By the late 1970s the cost of running the dated mechanical signalling systems north of Colchester was recognised and in 1978 a scheme for track rationalisation and re-signalling was submitted to the Department of Transport.
 This was followed by a proposal to electrify the Great Eastern Main Line and branch to Harwich in 1980.
 Electrification work was undertaken in the early – mid 1980s.

-In 1982 British Railways sectorised their operations and the branch fell under the London & South East (later renamed Network SouthEast in 1986).
+British Rail sectorised their operations in 1982.
+The Harwich branch was part of the London & South East Sector, which was renamed Network SouthEast in 1986.

-On 14 April 1985 the first electric train consisting of two Class 308 electric multiple units (EMU) worked the line although the previous year another member of the class had been dragged from Ipswich to Parkeston and used for crew training.
+On 14 April 1985 the first electric train consisting of two electric multiple units (EMU) worked the line although the previous year another member of the class had been dragged from Ipswich to Parkeston and used for crew training.
 The following day a Class 86 locomotive visited the branch to test various sidings and crossings on the line.
-The full electric service was introduced on 12 May 1985 with InterCity Class 86s working the Liverpool Street boat trains and EMUs working local services.
+The full electric service was introduced on 12 May 1985 with InterCity Sector s working the Liverpool Street boat trains and EMUs working local services.

 The line was given the marketing name the "Mayflower line" in September 1997, with a ceremony held at in the presence of local MP Ivan Henderson.